dataform-co/dataform/content/docs/dataform-web/how-to-guides/environments.md

         "commitSha": -[Production commit sha here]-
       },
       "configOverride": {
-        "defaultSchema": "dataform_prod",
-        "assertionSchema": "dataform_assertions_prod"
+        "defaultDatabase": "dataform_production"
       }
     }
   ]
 }
 ```

 To update the version of the project running in `production`, change the value of `commitSha`, and then push that change to your `master` branch.
+On GitHub the commit sha can be found by opening the project page, clicking commits, then copying the desired sha from the presented list of commits.

 ### Configuration via branches

 <div className="bp3-callout bp3-icon-info-sign" markdown="1">
-  Branches seen on dataform are not remote git branches, but part of our interal data pipeline system.
+  Branches seen on dataform are not remote git branches, but are only used for local development.
 Because of this, a <code>branch</code> specified in a <code>gitReference</code> won't point a branch on dataform, with the exception of the master branch.
 </div>

 In this configuration: